The Out of The Boxing program

-The Rock and Water program applies a physical as well as a social approach to assist boys and girls in their development to adulthood.
+The Out of The Boxing program applies a physical as well as a social approach to assist boys and girls in their development to adulthood.
 This program increases their self-realisation, self-confidence, self-respect, boundary awareness, self-awareness and intuition.
 A specific goal of the course is teaching boys and girls to deal with power, strength and powerlessness.

 The program offers a framework of exercises and ideas about adulthood and aims to assist boys and girls in becoming aware of their purpose and motivation in life.
-Topics covered in Rock and Water include intuition, body language, mental strength, empathy and positive feeling.
+Topics covered in Out of The Boxing include intuition, body language, mental strength, empathy and positive feeling.
 Further topics cover bullying, sexual harassment, homophobia, life goals and desires.
 Via games, soft-solution self-defence, boundary and communication exercises we create a strong notion of self-confidence.

-Rock and Water is often run in conjunction with other self-enhancing programs in schools It can support and contribute to the aims of those other school programs.
+Out of The Boxing is often run in conjunction with other self-enhancing programs in schools It can support and contribute to the aims of those other school programs.
 The program can also be integrated into the school’s curriculum in various ways.
-Parts of our content basically result from the self-defense sport Krav Maga, from the manifold possibilities of the techniques and the preparatory stress drills, exercises and games this self defense art offers.
+Parts of our content basically result from the self-defense sports Boxing, Kickboxing, Krav Maga and Boxercise, from the manifold possibilities of the techniques and the preparatory stress drills, exercises and games this self defense art offers.

 Program Structure / Methods of Delivery:

-The building blocks of the Rock and Water program are self-control, self-reflection and self-confidence.
+The building blocks of the Out of The Boxing program are self-control, self-reflection and self-confidence.
 Building on to this foundation, we pay attention to the themes of safety, assertiveness, communication and finding your own way (the inner compass) that connects you to others (solidarity) and gives direction in live.

 Self-realisation gives a deep feeling of power, joy and meaningfulness.
 This is an important concept, especially for young people who are on the threshold of making important choices.
 Answers to questions about meaningfulness and direction are very much related to becoming aware of one’s own qualities and desires.

-The Rock and Water program aims to apply a physical/social approach to assist boys and girls in their development to adulthood by increasing their self-realisation, self-confidence, self-respect, boundary awareness, self-awareness and intuition.
+The Out of The Boxing program aims to apply a physical/social approach to assist boys and girls in their development to adulthood by increasing their self-realisation, self-confidence, self-respect, boundary awareness, self-awareness and intuition.
 A specific goal for the course is teaching boys and girls to deal with power, strength and powerlessness.